-At Just Like Oma has recipes for BOTH Wurst and Fleisch Salat.
+Just Like Oma has recipes for BOTH Wurst and Fleisch Salat.
 Both are a nice hearty addition to any breakfast or brunch.
 You’ll also find a delicious recipe for Fleisch Salat in my Easy German Cookbook.
 My cousin’s friend also gave me a delicious recipe for Schinken Käse Salat.
 You even add cut up Hard Boiled eggs (you might have a few lying around … it is Easter)

 Hefezopf Osterkranz (Yeast Braid/ Easter Wreath)